mud2009/portfolio/README.md

 ## Description

-This site allows users to easily access information about Will Greenberg's projects made during the Epicodus course. :grinning_face_with_big_eyes:
+This site allows users to easily access information about Will Greenberg's projects made during the Epicodus course. :smiley:

 ## Link to site